 Greenport home prices are not only among the most expensive in New York, but Greenport real estate also consistently ranks among the most expensive in America.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Greenport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Greenport is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greenport who work in office and administrative support (13.43%), sales jobs (11.30%), and food service (8.80%).
+Overall, Greenport is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Greenport who work in office and administrative support (14.34%), healthcare suport services (12.81%), and sales jobs (10.11%).

 Of important note, Greenport is also a village of artists.
 Greenport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Greenport’s character.

-One of the nice things about Greenport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Greenport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Greenport in 2010 was $32,438, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $129,752 for a family of four.
+The per capita income in Greenport in 2010 was $34,113, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $136,452 for a family of four.
 However, Greenport contains both very wealthy and poor people as well.

 Greenport is an extremely ethnically-diverse village.
 The people who call Greenport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greenport residents report their race to be White, followed by Black or African-American.
 Greenport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.14% of the village’s residents.
-Important ancestries of people in Greenport include German, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 16.25% of the village’s residents.
+Important ancestries of people in Greenport include Irish, English, German, Italian, and Polish.

 The most common language spoken in Greenport is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.